b-yond-infinite-network/amaze-us/dataengineering/challenge-3/README.md

   C. Stream processor: A python driver script has been written to run against the master spark, it will perform structured streaming from Kafka to Cassandra.
                        The aggregation count  by city,time has been implement in this script.
 The first time the job launches it will start from the earliest offset of the topic, if a failure occurs, the container will relaunch with and consume from the latest offset.

+  D. Tester: A tester container has been added, please refer to testing section for details.

  ***3 - Startup script***

  Please use ./start-all.sh, it contains the "docker-compose up".